 Top of main content

-Compound interest is the interest you earn on previously earned interest.
+Compound interest is simply the interest you earn on the interest you've already received.

-It might sound like a riddle or a tongue-twister, but it’s fairly simple once you understand the concept.
+While that might sound a bit confusing, it’s fairly simple once you understand the concept.
 And it can make a big difference to the value of your savings over long periods of time, so it’s worth knowing about.

 What is compound interest?